KrystianKurek/University-ML-Projects/polish-coin-detection/README.md

 As it was required to implement classical methods of feature extraction and classification, we couldn't use deep learning methods such as YOLO.

-To see an example of working detection check `run.ipynb` notebook.
+To see an example of working detection check `demo.ipynb` notebook.